| Trailing Clouds

 When I think about the state of wondering

-as a child, I immediately find myself
+in-loveness I was inas a child, I immediately find myself

 back in my own grandfather’s